Approximately 143 students finished school with a degree in Physics from 6 degree programs available in New Jersey.

 New Jersey Institute of Technology is a wonderful option for individuals interested in a Physics major.
 Grads of the physics program state that they receive average early career earnings of physics and mid-career earnings of $98,130.
 Located in Newark, New Jersey, this college is a logical final choice for students who enjoy the thrills of a large city.

 Roughly 60.9% of the instructors at New Jersey Institute of Technology are full-time and get normal office hours, so they tend to be more accessible to help.Due to its minimal price and excellent education, New Jersey Institute of Technology is a fantastic investment, attaining a position of #1,089 in the country.
-Want to learn a little more about New Jersey Institute of Technology's campus?
-Take a virtual tour.
+A virtual tour could be a good way to explore New Jersey Institute of Technology.

 The College of New Jersey is a good decision for individuals interested in a Physics major.
 Graduates of the physics program state that they receive average early career earnings of physics and mid-career earnings of $93,463.
 It is found in the suburban area of Ewing, New Jersey.